1987–88 Queens Park Rangers F.C. season

 During the 1987–88 English football season, Queens Park Rangers competed in the First Division for the fifth season after their promotion in 1983.

 Season summary

 Jim Smith led QPR to fifth place in the First Division, matching their position in the 1983–84 season.
 They had led the table in October after winning eight of their first ten League matches.
 They suffered a surprise defeat to Bury in the third round of the League Cup and reached the fifth round of the FA Cup.

+Kit

+Adidas continued as QPR's kit manufacturers.
+Airline KLM became new kit sponsors.